-Any amendment to this SEMP must be approved by DPE.
+Any amendment to this SEMP must be approved by either the Environmental Representative or DPE.

 7.4.
 Document approval

 This SEMP will be prepared in consultation with Inner West Council and the EPA in accordance with CoA C22.
 This plan has been prepared with the review of Roads and Maritime Services, and the JHCPB Project Director and Environment and Sustainability Manager prior to submission to the DPE.
 Submission to DPE is required no later than one month prior to commencement of works or as otherwise agreed.